dshieble/dshieble.github.io/_posts/2004-09-05-communication.md

 </script>

 Asynchronous written communication is eating the world.
-Critical ideas, discussions and decisions are increasing mediated through platforms like Email, Slack, and Docs.
+Critical ideas, discussions and decisions are increasingly mediated through platforms like Email, Slack, and Docs.
 How can we ensure this communication is effective?

 Words and sentences can vary widely in meaning, and the bedrock of effective communication is shared context.
 In a conversation context can be transferred through facial expressions and body language - this is not possible in written communication.
 We must hold written communication to a much higher bar of specificity to achieve the same level of effectiveness.